physicsjason/AI-Feynman/README.md

 This code is an improved implementation of AI Feynman: a Physics-Inspired Method for Symbolic Regression, Silviu-Marian Udrescu and Max Tegmark (2019) [[Science Advances](https://advances.sciencemag.org/content/6/16/eaay2631/tab-pdf)] and AI Feynman 2.0: Pareto-optimal symbolic regression exploiting graph modularity, Udrescu S.M. et al. (2020) [[arXiv](https://arxiv.org/abs/2006.10782)].

 Please check [this Medium article](https://towardsdatascience.com/ai-feynman-2-0-learning-regression-equations-from-data-3232151bd929) for a more detailed eplanation of how to get the code running.

-In order to get started, run compile.sh to compile the fortran files used for the brute force code.

 ai_feynman_example.py contains an example of running the code on some examples (found in the example_data directory).
 The examples correspond to the equations I.8.14, I.10.7 and I.50.26 in Table 4 in the paper.
 More data files on which the code can be tested on can be found in the [Feynman Symbolic Regression Database](https://space.mit.edu/home/tegmark/aifeynman.html).